Drottningholm Palace: The palace

 During a 20-year-period beginning around 1977, several major areas of the palace were restored and rebuilt.
 The library and national hall received much of the attention and fire protection was installed throughout the palace.
 In 1997, work began to clean and rebuild the exterior walls.
 This was completed in 2002.

 The palace church

 The church was designed and erected by Nicodemus Tessin the Elder.
 It was completed by his son in May, 1746.

 It is still used by the people of Lovön parish, who worship in the church on the last Sunday of every month.
 Inside the castle church a Cahman organ from 1730 is still in use.
-Another noteworthy item is the traditional church tapestry which was made by Gustaf V of Sweden.
+Another noteworthy item is the traditional church tapestry which was made by Gustav V of Sweden.

 The palace theatre

 The Drottningholm Palace Theatre is the opera house located at the palace.
 It is still in use, and its summer opera festivals are quite popular.
 At times the Royal Swedish Opera company guest performs.